Two U of M Campuses

 The first thing you need to determine when looking for a place to live is what you can actually afford.
 In addition to monthly rent, the additional cost of food, utilities, furniture and transportation and school expenses need to be considered.
 Some rental units will include furniture and/or utilities, e.g., water, heat, cable, internet, parking, etc., and some will not.
 Make sure you understand what is or is not included in the total monthly rent.
 This is a conversation you should have with the person showing you the apartment and should be noted in the lease in writing.

-Table A shows the average monthly rent costs according to room type in Winnipeg.
+Below shows the average monthly rent costs according to room type in Winnipeg.
 These costs do NOT reflect utilities and other amenity costs.

 There are many types of housing in Winnipeg.
 The type and size of the unit will affect the monthly rental costs.
 Essentially, all off-campus accommodations you will find on this site are either in apartments, homes or condominiums.
 All three types can be for rent or lease (monthly payment).